nikclarkson/AutoMoq/README.md

     var orderInstance = mock.Object as Order;
 }
 ```
+If we inspect the above `orderInstance` we will see that the property values aren't very interesting.
+If we used this object as a parameter to any sort of real behavior we would likely be met with a slew of exceptions.
+Depending on what we're testing we may not care to deal with those exceptions for the test at hand.
 ```csharp
 CustomerName = null
 OrderItems = null
 TotalPrice = 0
 PaymentMethod = null
 ```
+We can use another .Net package called **AutoFixture** to help us with some simple data generation.
+In this example we will use **AutoFixture**'s `Fixture` to create an instance of the `Order` class.
 ```csharp
 [Fact]
 public void Should_Create_AutoFixture_Data_Example()